Skip to content

 That usually means grouping by album, time period, event, or project instead of selecting thousands of mixed photos with no verification step.

-How to extend the export with Pick More
+How Pick More works

 Practical batching rules that work well